Josef Arneth

 Josef Arneth (13 October 1873 in Burgkunstadt – 1955) was a German physician and haematologist known for naming the Arneth count.

-He studied medicine at universities in Munich, Heidelberg and Würzburg, qualifying in 1897.
-He subsequently worked in Würzburg, before becoming professor of medicine in Münster in 1907, a position he held until 1944.
+He studied medicine at the Ludwig-Maximilians-Universität München, Heidelberg University, and the University of Würzburg, qualifying in 1897.
+He subsequently worked at the University of Würzburg, before becoming professor of medicine at the University of Münster in 1907, a position he held until 1944.
 He was an active researcher in haematology and published various books on the subject of pulmonary diseases and blood.